![]() SERG International

 Meetings:

-Meetings of the Steering Committee shall be called by the Executive Director, after consultation with the Executive, and shall be held at least twice per year.
-Special Issue conference calls may be held at the request of an Executive Member.
+Meetings of the Steering Committee shall be called by the Program Lead, after consultation with the Executive, and shall be held at least twice per year.
+Special Issue conference calls or video meetings may be held at the request of an Executive Member.

-The agenda for meetings shall be determined by the Executive Director, in consultation with Steering Committee members.
+The agenda for meetings shall be determined by the Program Lead, in consultation with Executive Committee members.

-Minutes shall be taken of all meetings and distributed by the Executive Director to all members of the Steering Committeee.
+Minutes shall be taken of all meetings and distributed by the Program Lead to all members of the Steering Committee.

 Workshop:

 A formal SERG-I Workshop will be held annually.
 The Annual Workshop will normally be scheduled in early February.
-Final or interim written reports will be submitted to the Executive Director prior to the Workshop (mid January).
+Final or interim written reports will be submitted to the Program Lead prior to the annual Workshop (mid January).
 An oral presentation delivered in person preferably by the Principal Investigator on the current year's research will be made at the Workshop.
-Immediately following the Workshop, research proposals for the upcoming year will be evaluated for member's acceptance and support.
+Immediately following the Workshop, research proposals for the upcoming year will be evaluated by the Steering Committee for member’s funding and/or in-kind support.

 The location of the Workshop will rotate amongst the member provinces/and or agencies (i.e. the Executive).
-The host province or agency will co-ordinate the Workshop including the provision of secretarial and related services (such as registration desk and temporary custody of registration fees).
+The host province or agency will support the Program Lead as local host in co-ordinating the Workshop including the provision of secretarial and related services (such as registration desk, laptop, printing programs, etc.).

-A concept proposal should be no longer than 2 pages using font sizes no smaller than 10.
+A concept proposal can be a brief as 2 pages using font sizes no smaller than 10.
 Multi-year projects require a concept proposal each year.

 General: